NivenT/Brainfuck_AI/README.md

 Instruction | Description
 --- | ---
-0-F | The 16 times the hexadecimal digit is stored at the current location (Ex.
+0-F | 16 times the hexadecimal digit is stored at the current location (Ex.
 5 writes 80 to current position) ! | Output the value at data pointer (as an integer)
 @ | Store the value at data pointer in memory
 * | Replace value at data pointer with value in memory